 This is where I was initially confused.
 I eventually understand that piebald cats were not a breed, but I had no idea black and white cats could have long-hair or short-hair or medium-hair.
 Who knew!
 Only cat, that is the requirement!

 You may know of the tuxedo cat named Felix.
 This cartoon character was created in Pat Sullivan’s studio in 1919.
 This cat became super popular and paved the way for more cartoon characters to penetrate the silent film industry.
 Adults and children from far and wide rushed to see Felix, the beloved black and white kitty cat.

-Needless to say, this generated some interest in cats with similar colorings.
+This generated some interest in cats with similar colorings.
 The name Felix then became (and still is) one of the most popular cat names among piebald cats.
 Thousands of tuxedo cat parents clamored to name their cherished fur babies Felix.
-I remember my Grandma had a black and white cat, his name was Felix!
+I remember my grandmother had a black and white cat, and his name was Felix!
 It made perfect sense.

 Are Tuxedo Cats Always Male?